laravel/nova-docs/3.0/contributions.md

 yarn install --force
 ```

-:::tip
+:::tip Compiled Files

 If you are submitting a change that will affect a compiled file, such as most of the files in `resources/sass` or `resources/js` of the `laravel/nova` repository, do not commit the compiled files.

 Due to their large size, they cannot realistically be reviewed by a maintainer.
 This could be exploited as a way to inject malicious code into Laravel Nova.
 In order to defensively prevent this, all compiled files will be generated and committed by Laravel maintainers.
 :::

 ### Create a testing Laravel Nova application